davecom/DDNES/README.md

 ## Building

 If for some very strange reason you wanted to build this code for this non-working emulator, it comes bundled as a project for Xcode 9 w/ SDL included in this repository.
 Although the code is technically probably cross-platform there are no build scripts beyond the Xcode project.
+It takes the file containing the game to play as the single command-line argument, which is specified in Xcode's Scheme configuration window.
+Right now only Mapper 0 is implemented.

 ## License